-18. 62% of iPhone owners admit to using the voice assistant in their cars.
+18. 62% of iPhone owners admit to using a voice assistants in their cars.

 While this may sound scary – so many drivers using voice search in their cars! – using Siri is actually very safe and efficient.
 With a good navigation system, and the ability to help with calls and texts hands-free, it’s only natural more than half of iPhone users would take advantage of it.

 19. According to statistics for Siri voice search, 44% of smartphone users choose Siri over other virtual helpers.

 The survey was conducted on US citizens, showing Google Assistant is second.
 With a third of the users opting for it, it’s still a ways away from Siri.